-Rex’s use of the Freedom of Information (FOI) system, along with Questions on Notice and Senate Orders of Production of Documents has earned him the title ‘Inspector Rex’ because of his track record for revealing corruption and sneaky plans, including million dollar purchases of ‘ghost water’ in the Murray-Darling and plans to shift 700 SA submarine sustainment jobs to WA.
-It’s no surprise then that the major parties have opposed Rex’s Bill to strengthen Australia’s FOI rules.
-They don’t want transparency and accountability
+I use the Freedom of Information (FOI) system, along with Questions on Notice and Senate Orders of Production of Documents has earned me the title ‘Inspector Rex’ because of my track record for revealing corruption and sneaky plans, including million dollar purchases of ‘ghost water’ in the Murray-Darling and plans to shift 700 SA submarine sustainment jobs to WA.
+It’s no surprise then that the major parties have opposed my Bill to strengthen Australia’s FOI rules.
+They don’t want transparency and accountability.

 Political donations and disclosure

 Political donations are another area in desperate need of reform.
-Rex supports real-time disclosure of political donations, as well as lowering the disclosure threshold.
-Currently, donations to political parties don’t have to be disclosed unless they are over $13,800.
+I support real-time disclosure of political donations, as well as lowering the disclosure threshold.
+Currently, donations to political parties don’t have to be disclosed unless they are over $14,500.
 These rules should be changed so that any donations $1,000 and over must be disclosed in real-time.
 Federal political donation reform is absolutely essential to clean up our political system from corruption and covert foreign interference.

 Mandatory security checks for Ministers

 In 2019, I introduced a bill that would make background checks for incoming ministers mandatory.
 It’s no secret that Australia faces a growing threat of foreign espionage and political interference.
 Ministers occupy positions of the highest trust within the Australian Government and have access to the most sensitive national security information, yet Ministers are exempt from any security checks.
 All other Australian Government personnel with access to classified information are security cleared.
 When it comes to security, the Liberal and Labor parties are insistent that there should be one rule for everyone else and no rules for them.
 This approach not only puts national security at risk, but also Australian democracy.

 Combatting secret foreign political interference